robcholz/vision-ui/README.md

 ## Roadmap

 - [x] rename the pop-up widget to alert
-- [ ] rename the info bar to notification, add multiple notification animation
+- [x] rename the info bar to notification
+- [ ] add multiple notification animation
 - [ ] decouple the new page, user_item, list_view
 - [ ] add fade out effect on the top of current effect when switching the page
 - [ ] add animation for scroll bar